 Ibogaine treatment is an accelerated process for detox, addiction, and deep emotional therapy.
 The whole process takes only days, although the afterglow and benefits gained can be lifelong in many ways.

 Although Iboga can be the start of something beautiful in your life, you must be aware of the effort it will take to continue on your path afterward.
+We cannot expect the medicine to all the work for us.
 It must be understood – Ibogaine treatment/detox is the easiest part of your recovery.
 It is an important first step in a new direction.
 For an individual to continue on a path totally free of substance abuse all on their own after one treatment is extremely rare.
 We cannot stress enough how important it is to follow up your treatment with beneficial therapies and attitudes, especially in the 1-4 months directly following.
 Please click here to find out about our recommendations and connections.